juicedata/juicefs-csi-driver/docs/en/guide/cache-group-operator.md

   - no-sharing
 ```

-## Add and Delete Cache Nodes {#add-and-delete-cache-node}
+## Add and delete cache nodes {#add-and-delete-cache-node}

 The Cache Group Operator supports smooth scaling of cache nodes, ensuring that adjustments do not significantly impact cache hit rates.

-In the [Create Cache Group](#create-cache-group) example, Kubernetes nodes must have the `juicefs.io/cg-worker: "true"` label.
+In the [Create a cache group](#create-cache-group) example, Kubernetes nodes must have the `juicefs.io/cg-worker: "true"` label.
 Therefore, adding or deleting cache nodes involves adding or removing this label from Kubernetes nodes.
 For example, use the `kubectl` command to add or delete nodes:

 ```sh
 # Add nodes